 Again, many companies have opted for a CYOD policy to give the organization more control over devices.
 Albert Lewis, CISSP, principal examiner for the Federal Housing Finance Agency, told Security Magazine, “When you buy devices in bulk, that’s a huge savings, plus you get to deploy and manage the devices the way you want to.
 That central management becomes a big part of the CYOD approach.”

-IT organizations implementing both BYOD and CYOD programs, however, should develop policies and processes with security controls before implementing.
-The 2016 BYOD and Mobile Security Report cites top risk control measures that respondents have in place for mobile devices, many of which apply to other types of company-purchased hardware:
+IT organizations implementing both BYOD and CYOD programs, however, should develop BYOD security best practices and processes with security controls before implementing.
+Some of the top measures for controlling security risks to have in place for mobile devices, many of which apply to other types of company-purchased hardware, include:

 - Password protection (63%)